-The New York State Department of Health (Department) received three comments regarding the revised proposed amendments to Sections 405.11 and 415.19 of Title 10 of the New York Codes, Rules and Regulations, as published in the State Register on June 28, 2023, and the identical proposed amendments as published in the State Register on November 15, 2023.
-These comments and the Department's responses are summarized below.
+The New York State Department of Health (Department) received four comments regarding the proposed amendments to Sections 405.11 and 415.19 of Title 10 of the New York Codes, Rules and Regulations.
+The comments and the Department's responses are summarized below.